saidvandeklundert/saidvandeklundert.github.io/_posts/2015-10-5-ldp-over-rsvp-and-l2circuit-juniper-mx.md

 ---

 <p>
-    We have a set of MX routers enabled for RSVP signaled LSPs and instead of creating a simple static route across an LSP, this article is about establishing an LDP session across RSVP signaled LSPs.
-    That LDP session will be used to signal a Martini-draft style pseudowire;
+    This article is about establishing an LDP session across RSVP signaled LSPs and using those sessions to signal a Martini-draft style pseudowire.
 </p>

 ![LDP over RSVP](/img/ldp_over_rsvp_1.png "LDP over RSVP")